Taxi! NHL taxi squads to help teams stay on ice in pandemic

 “There will be a quarantine period of seven days to bring somebody up,” Stars general manager Jim Nill said.

-Edmonton, Vancouver and Calgary will have to wait longer.
+Edmonton, Vancouver and Calgary will have to wait even longer to have access to prospects they recall.
 Those teams have U.S-based minor league affiliates and anyone crossing the border for nonessential reasons must isolate for 14 days.

-“That adds another six days to anyone coming to Canada, to the clubs in western Canada,” Holland said.
+“That adds another six days to anyone coming to Canada to the clubs in western Canada,” Holland said.
 “When we assign players to the AHL, it’s much more difficult to get them back.
-And, that will factor into our decisions when we have to submit rosters.”
+And, that will factor into our decisions when we have to submit rosters on Tuesday.”

 Taxi squads are like the NFL’s practice squads during the pandemic, giving teams a way to bolster depth at thin positions and to provide a layer of insurance if COVID-19 protocols rule players out.